 Treacy’s road to success began when he was a student-athlete at Providence College.
 The brother of 1984 Olympic silver medalist, John Treacy `78, Ray’s collegiate list of accomplishments and accolades is lengthy.
 He was the Friar team captain during his junior and senior seasons and collected All-America honors on three occasions.
-He was a two-time, New England cross country champion and won the indoor 5,000 meters at the BIG EAST Championships three times.
-The talented distance runner was also the IC4A Champion in the 10,000 and 5,000 meters during the 1981 and 1982 seasons, respectively.
+He was a two-time New England Cross Country Champion and won the indoor 5,000 meters at the BIG EAST Championships three times.
+The talented distance runner also was the IC4A Champion in the 10,000 and 5,000 meters during the 1981 and 1982 seasons, respectively.

-The women’s cross country team also placed third in consecutive years at the NCAA Championship, 2003 and 2004.
+The women’s cross country team also placed third in consecutive years at the NCAA Championship in 2003 and 2004.
 In 2003, Kim Smith `05 and Mary Cullen ‘06 led the way.
-Kim Smith finished second overall, while Cullen took fifth-place to earn All-America honors.
+Smith finished second overall, while Cullen took fifth-place to earn All-America honors.
 Providence was the only team to have two runners finish in the top five.
 The `95 women’s team also won its third Northeast Regional title, for which Treacy was named Northeast Regional Coach of the Year for the seventh time since 1990.

 In 2004, the women’s cross country team placed third at the NCAA Championships for the second consecutive season and captured its fourth BIG EAST title.
-Again, the team was paced by Kim Smith, who capped off her brilliant Providence College career by winning the NCAA Cross Country Championship.
-Treacy also guided both the men’s and women’s cross country teams to NCAA Northeast Regional titleS, for which he was again named regional Coach of the Year.
+Again, the team was paced by Smith, who capped off her brilliant Providence College career by winning the NCAA Cross Country Championship.
+Treacy also guided both the men’s and women’s cross country teams to NCAA Northeast Regional titles, for which he was again named regional Coach of the Year.
 The men’s cross country team made its 10th consecutive appearance at the NCAAs and finished 21st.
 The men’s team also won its 24th New England crown.

 Other program highlights under Treacy include Andy Keith ‘94 winning the NCAA Indoor Mile in 1992 and Mark Carroll ‘95 capturing the 5,000 meter indoor title in 1995.
 Keith finished his career at Providence with six All-America accolades and six BIG EAST titles.
 Carroll captured seven BIG EAST titles as a Friar and went on to compete at the 2000 and 2004 Olympic Games.